Macroscopic forcing method: a tool for turbulence modeling and analysis of closures

 To demonstrate this point, we compare the performance of macroscopic closure models against a reference solution obtained from averaging of a DNS solution involving high wavenumbers.
 For the reference solution, we numerically solved the two-dimensional transport problem described by Equation~(\ref{eq:ndtaylor}).
 We considered $c(x_1,x_2,0)=\exp\left(-x_1^2/0.025\right)$ as an initial condition representing a thin zone of contaminant in a 2D space (see Figure~\ref{fig:fig1}.b).
 Using a second-order central difference code, and mesh resolutions $\Delta x_1=0.05$ and $\Delta x_2=0.04\pi$, the temporal evolution of the scalar field is obtained using the forth-order Runge-Kutta method with time step $\Delta t=0.002$.
 The resulting $\overline{c}\left(x_1,t\right)$ from 2D DNS is shown in Figure~\ref{fig:fig2}.a.
-Figure~\ref{fig:fig2}.b shows the solution obtained from Taylor's model, (\ref{eq:taylormac}), for the same setup.
+Figure~\ref{fig:fig2}.b shows the Taylor's solution, given by Equation (\ref{eq:taylormac}) for the same setup.
 It is evident that the early-time dispersion is not captured properly.
-More remarkably, the perturbative correction to Taylor's model, (\ref{eq:taylormacimproved}), predicts a worse behavior as shown in Figure~\ref{fig:fig2}.c.
+More remarkably, the perturbative correction to Taylor's solution, given by (\ref{eq:taylormacimproved}), predicts a worse behavior as shown in Figure~\ref{fig:fig2}.c.
 This lack of convergence has also been noted by others\cite{Frankel1989}, but it is insightful to revisit it here by examining the operators in Fourier space.

 It is needless to say that the full macroscopic closure operator, obtained from MFM, predicts a solution matching the mean of the DNS solution.
 While we have verified this claim numerically, this exercise is of little practical utility unless we can express the macroscopic closure operator in terms of a closed mathematical equation.
 In the absence of analytical solutions, we attempted to obtain analytical curve fits to the plots shown in Figure~\ref{fig:fig1}.e and~\ref{fig:fig1}.f.
 In doing so, we learned that capturing the true asymptotic behavior of the curves is more crucial than capturing the higher order terms in their Taylor series expansion.
 By examining the asymptotic behavior of $\widehat{\overline{\mathcal{L}^\prime}}$ in the limits of small and large $\omega$ and $k$, we obtained the following fitted expression for $\widehat{\overline{\mathcal{L}^\prime}}$